-Property Description parameter values as variables in order to use one synchronization configuration for synchronizing different target systems.
+Property Description system inform- ation The button is only displayed if the system connector provides the relevant information.
+Connection parameter Lists all connection parameters.
+You can define connection parameter values as variables in order to use one synchronization configuration for synchronizing different target systems.
 Scope Specifies whether a scope is defined.
 You can edit the scope.
 Schema Classes All schema classes are listed in groups of schema types.
 Schema browser This displays the target system schema with all its schema types and their properties.
 The schema browser is only available in expert mode.

-Table 57: General properties of a system connection
+Table 56: General properties of a system connection